microsoft/azure-pipelines-agent-cookbook/README.md

 - `agent_name`: Name attribute.
 The name of the vsts agent
 - `version`: an agent version to install.
 Default version from an attribute
 - `install_dir`: A target directory to install the vsts agent
 - `path`: Overwrite system PATH environment variable values.
-Linux and Mac OS X only
+Linux and macOS only
 - `env`: Additional environment variables.
-Linux and Mac OS X only
+Linux and macOS only
 - `user`: Set a local user to run the vsts agent
 - `group`: Set a local group to run the vsts agent
 - `runasservice`: run agent as a service.
 Default 'true'